Soubi8/jenkins/README.md

 Jenkins gets events from Github's webhook and starts to build the multibranch pipelines if the Jenkinsfile is present within the application's repository.
 For this, files from [api](api/) folder should be added to the _develop_ branch of forked repository [Solid-Realworld](https://github.com/solidjs/solid-realworld).
 In turn, the content of [front](front/) folder should be added to the _feature_ branch of forked repository [Realworld-Springboot-Java](https://github.com/raeperd/realworld-springboot-java).

 Note: _Jenkins multibranch pipeline scans all branches from repository, however it processes only those, that have a Jenkinsfile present_

+The pipeline for API has a test stage, where the API is checked by provided postman collection.
+The other pipeline lacks the this stage, as there is no unit test provided for the application.

 ### Environment variables